The Construction Industry Scaffolders Record Scheme (CISRS) is a widely recognised scaffolding training scheme.

 - Lifting equipment using rope and wheel

-In order to complete a CISRS COTS training course, delegates must hold ONE of the following:
+In order to complete a CISRS COTS training course, delegates must have: